-- Simplified subscription management in Enterprise Console 5.2.1 KB 117348 for information about fixed packages (option now removed)
+- Simplified subscription management in Enterprise Console 5.2.1. article 117348 for information about fixed packages (option now removed)

-- Software subscriptions in Enterprise Console with licences issued in June 2013 or later KB 119216
+- Software subscriptions in Enterprise Console with licenses issued in June 2013 or later. article 119216.

 Warning: If you decide to subscribe to any software version other than 'Recommended' you are not best protected.
 However you will still be fully protected from the latest malware threats.

-Note: If you want to check your license details with us, use either of the email addresses below.
+Note: If you want to check your license details with us, contact us via one of the following email addresses:

 To create and use a new subscription you must: